 Compare the retention percentage or returning amounts.
 Power users have higher retention.

 Compare the stickiness (what events are causing users to come back repeatedly).
 Power users use features repeatedly.

 Create trends for average user usage vs 90th, 95th, and 99th percentile usage.
 Power users use features significantly more than average.
 The larger the gap, the better.

 If a feature shows higher retention, repeated use, and a large difference in usage to the average, it is likely valuable to a power user.
-You can use data related to this feature along with qualitative analysis, such as insights from user interviews and session recordings, to solidify the definition of your power user.
+You can use data related to this feature along with qualitative analysis, such as insights from user interviews and session replays, to solidify the definition of your power user.